Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Why Roses are a Problem:

-Nutrient Requirements: Roses are heavy feeders, requiring a lot of nutrients, particularly nitrogen and potassium.
-This can leave the soil depleted, making it hard for alyssum to thrive.
+Nutrient Requirements: Roses are heavy feeders that need a lot of nutrients, particularly nitrogen and potassium.
+This will leave the soil depleted of those, which alyssum also needs, and so makes it hard for your alyssum to thrive.

-Pest Attraction: Roses attract pests such as aphids, spider mites, and Japanese beetles.
-These pests can spread to alyssum, causing additional problems.
+Pest Attraction: Roses attract pests such as aphids, spider mites and Japanese beetles.
+These pests can spread to alyssum and cause them a lot of problems.

 7. Corn